 This was undertaken in five major activity blocks:

-- Demonstrating good floodplain governance and management practices incorporating Community Based Fish Culture and Integrated Floodplain Management practices in ten focal sites representing different agro-ecological and management contexts, following approaches that are pro-poor, and foster aquatic resource biodiversity.
+- Demonstration of good floodplain governance and management practices incorporating Community Based Fish Culture (CBFC) and Integrated Floodplain Management (IFM) practices in ten focal sites representing different agro-ecological and management contexts, following approaches that are pro-poor, and foster aquatic resource biodiversity.

-- Document and spread the impacts of both floodplain management approaches, based on uptake among neighbouring CBFC and IFM oriented enterprises and communities and quantification of the impacts of these floodplain management options in the demonstration sites on poverty and biodiversity.
+- Documentation and spread of impacts of both floodplain management approaches, based on uptake among neighboring CBFC and IFM oriented enterprises and communities and quantification of the impacts of these floodplain management options in the demonstration sites on poverty and biodiversity.

-- Developing categories of floodplain aquaculture and identification of the geographical coverage and trend of different categories.
+- Development of categories of floodplain aquaculture and identification of the geographical coverage and trend of different categories.

-- Developing an extrapolation of the potential for and implications of expansion of pro-poor floodplain aquaculture enclosures and integrated fisheries-agriculture management to floodplains in West Bengal as well as in Bangladesh.
+- Development of an extrapolation of the potential for and implications of expansion of pro-poor floodplain aquaculture enclosures and integrated fisheries-agriculture management to floodplains in West Bengal as well as in Bangladesh.

-- Further promoting good practices adapted by participating communities supported by policy recommendations that can encourage and regulate investments in improved floodplain management including enclosure aquaculture and fishery-water-land management to ensure that they are pro-poor and maintain and restore aquatic biodiversity.
+- Further promotion of good practices adapted by participating communities supported by policy recommendations that can encourage and regulate investments in improved floodplain management including enclosure aquaculture and fishery-water-land management to ensure that they are pro-poor and maintain and restore aquatic biodiversity.

 WorldFish Center (lead), Flood Hazard Research Centre Bangladesh (FHRCB), Bangladesh Fisheries Research Forum (BFRF) and Centre for Environmental Management and Participatory Development (CEMPD), India

 Ganges, Bangladesh and India, six regions in Bangladesh, West Bengal in India